uclaacm/hack-sprint-w20/session-6-internet-and-APIs/README.md

 Android should prompt you to sync now.
 Do so.
 If it doesn't, click the little elephant with a diagonal-down arrow, or search "sync project" under the help menu at the top of the screen.

+### Navigation Flow
 Next, we need to define the flow of our app.
 It is very simple:
 ```
 SearchFragment --> NumberFragment
 ```
 Right click on the **res folder** and go to **New > Android Resource File**.
 On the next screen give it a file name of **nav.xml** and a resource type of **Navigation**.
 Then click ok.
 Go to our nav.xml file and add our two fragments making sure that **SearchFragment** has the house icon next it.
 If it doesn't, right click it and select "Set as Start Destination."

+### Link Your Navigation to Your Main Layout
-Finally, go to main.xml and replace the TextView there with the following.
+Finally, go to activity_main.xml and replace the TextView there with the following.
 Make sure to replace `[NAV]` with what you named your navigation file (mine is nav.xml, so I would put nav)
 ```xml
 <fragment xmlns:android="http://schemas.android.com/apk/res/android"
         xmlns:app="http://schemas.android.com/apk/res-auto"